Skenvy/julia-release/README.md

 ```
 #
 ## A full example
+The motivation in making this was to simplify the CI steps to not have to manually summon the registrator bot and not have to rely on the tagbot to create releases after after commenting the registrator bot to "release" them.
+See it used below in a minimal example, or see it used in the place it was originally designed for [here](https://github.com/Skenvy/Collatz/blob/main/.github/workflows/julia-build.yaml), and the test working that calls [here](https://github.com/Skenvy/Collatz/blob/main/.github/workflows/julia-test.yaml).
 ### The CD workflow ~ `./.github/workflows/julia-build.yaml`
 * For a deployment branch `main`, with a project in a subdir `subdir`.
 * Assumes the existence of a `./.github/workflows/julia-test.yaml`